 - Notify: Notify the customer that the conversation is being recorded

 - Store: Store all communications for a minimum of five years

 - Retrieve upon request: Reproduce quickly and easily all communications leading up to a specific transaction or in a given time period.

-Are you ready for the new MiFID II call recording rules?
+Are you aware of the new MiFID II call recording rules?